It’s common to want your container to “do a thing.” Singularity

 run allows you to define a custom action to be taken when a container is either

-In both cases, we are executing the container’s “runscript,” which is the executable
+In both cases, we are executing the container’s “runscript” (the executable

-/singularity at the root of the image, which is either an actual file (version 2.2 and earlier) or a link to one (2.3 and later).
+/singularity at the root of the image) that is either an actual file (version 2.2 and earlier) or a link to one (2.3 and later).
 For example, looking at a 2.3 image, I can see the runscript via the path to the link:

 or to the actual file in the container’s metadata folder,